jhap1982/giveituruguay/2012/2012-10-20 - Toyota Center, Houston, TX, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Can't Stop
+4. Can't Stop
-Scar Tissue
+5. Scar Tissue
-Look Around
+6. Look Around
-Hard to Concentrate
+7. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-I Like Dirt
+9. I Like Dirt
-Universally Speaking
+10. Universally Speaking
-What Is Soul? jam
+11. What Is Soul? jam
-Under the Bridge
+12. Under the Bridge
-Factory of Faith
+13. Factory of Faith
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Tell Me Baby
+18. Tell Me Baby
-I Could Have Lied
+19. I Could Have Lied
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes